mmtk/mmtk-core/docs/portingguide/src/howto/nogc.md

 ## Miscellaneous implementation steps

 ### Setting options for MMTk

-You can set [options for MMTk](https://www.mmtk.io/mmtk-core/public-doc/util/options/index.html) by using `process` to pass options, or simply by setting environment variables.
+You can set [options for MMTk](https://www.mmtk.io/mmtk-core/public-doc/util/options/index.html) by using the [`process`](https://www.mmtk.io/mmtk-core/public-doc/memory_manager/fn.process.html) function to pass options, or simply by setting environment variables.
 For example, to use the NoGC plan, you can set the environment variable `MMTK_PLAN=NoGC`.
-TODO(kunals) talk about environment variables and processing multiple options.
+You may want to set multiple options at the same time as well.
+In such a case you can use the [`process_bulk`](https://www.mmtk.io/mmtk-core/public-doc/memory_manager/fn.process_bulk.html) function.

+A full list of available options that you can set can be found [here](https://www.mmtk.io/mmtk-core/public-doc/util/options/struct.Options.html).

 ### Runtime-specific steps

-TODO(kunals) Describe that certain runtimes may require more than just the above to work.
-For example the heap iterator in ART.
+Often it is the case that the above changes are not enough to allow a runtime to work with MMTk.
+For example, for the ART binding, the runtime required that all inflated locks be deflated prior to writing the boot image.
+In order to fix this, we had to implement a heap visitor that visited each allocated object and checked if it had inflated locks, deflating them if they were.

+Unfortunately there is no real magic bullet here.
+If you come across a runtime-specific idiosyncrasy (and you almost certainly will), you will have to understand what is the underlying bug and either fix or work around it.

+If you have any confusions or questions, please free to reach us on our [Zulip](https://mmtk.zulipchat.com/)!
+We would be glad to help.